Enrique246/note-taker/README.md

-## Homework 10
+## Homework 11

-## Team Profile Generator
+## Note-Taker
 ### Description
 - What was your motivation?
-  - Learning to build a complete app with test verification as a feature.
+  - Build an app that has both manually built front-end and a server-side local saving.
 - Why did you build this project?
-  - To undesterstand how html, test nad java script connect to get a working app.
+  - To start to understand how front-end and back-end relate and work togather.
 - What problem does it solve?
 ```md
 GIVEN a note-taking application